DEPARTMENT OF PHYSICS Syllabus

 therapy) and for liberal arts students.
 Fundamental ideas and laws of physics from

 mechanics to modern physics.
-Included are mechanics, Newton’s laws of motion, and
+Included are electricity and magnetism, optics, relativity,

-heat.
-Emphasis is on the basic principles and general laws.
+quantum mechanics and nuclear physics.
+Emphasis is on the basic principles and general

 Use of mathematics is restricted to elementary algebra and some trigonometry.